Stewart86/shopping-cart/README.md

 #### Assumption 6 - Theme's changes should be easy

 UI is always subjective and beauty will always be in the eye of the beholder.
-As such, in most case UI elements will subject to alot of changes.
+As such, in most case UI elements will subject to alot of changes base on user feedback and client's requirements.
 One good thing about material UI that I found was that theme is very customisable.
-It can be changed in one location (`ThemeProvider.js`) and app wide can reflect the change.
-Might be able to do it with Tailwind CSS too, but that will cause me more time to find then to code.
+It can be changed in one location (`ThemeProvider.js`) and all UI components will reflect the change app wide.
+Might be able to do it with Tailwind CSS too, but that will cause me more time spent to find then to code.

 ## Available Scripts